Copyright© 2020 by Ernest Bywater

 The senior officer at the police barricade reports what is happening to their command, and they pass the information to all of the police units while also sending more people to the barricades in anticipation of a response from the rioters.

-The BLM and Antifa leaders let all of their people at the other barricades know whats going on while they also order people from the barricades near the break-in to send people to intercept Mitch’s group.
+The BLM and Antifa leaders let all of their people at the other barricades know what’s going on while they also order people from the barricades near the break-in to send people to intercept Mitch’s group.
 They also order those getting the guns ready to work faster while they prepare the guns for use to have their hardcore people armed as soon as they arrive at the headquarters.

 The media reports on the Reaction Team’s entry and speculates on why they’re doing it within minutes of the assault starting.

-When Joan is made aware of the media reports she phones the people on Mitch’s media contact list to tell them of what’s going on at the BLM / Antifa headquarters and give them the URL of the website she uploads the drone video to.
+When Joan is made aware of the media reports she phones the people on Mitch’s media contact list to tell them of what’s going on at the BLM / Antifa headquarters and gives them the URL of the website she uploads the drone video to.

 Some of the media go into ‘spin mode’ when they learn of the reason for the assault while many of the rest go into shock on learning the same information.
 Not all of the media outlets show the arming going on.

-Mitch’s team are involved in a running fight as they work their way down the street toward where the rioters are arming.
+Mitch’s team are involved in a running fight as they work their way down the street towards where the rioters are arming.
 The experience and skill of the team members is clearly evident in how easily they deal with the many armed rioters who try to stop them.
 However, when they reach the final block before where the guns are being ready things slow down a lot when they make contact with the hardcore rioters who’ve been preparing for full armed conflict.

 Even though the BLM and Antifa leaders have been pushing to get their best trained troops fully armed and ready to fight Mitch’s team they’ve been slowed down by how long it takes to clean and check the new rifles and load the magazines with ammunition.
-Thus they’ve had more of the hardcore fighters arrive at their headquarters than they have ready guns and ammunition.
+Thus they’ve had more of the hardcore fighters arrive at their headquarters than they have guns and ammunition ready for.
 However, as soon as they have a trained combat team armed and ready with new guns they send them out to where they want them to surround and attack the incoming soldiers.

 Their early plans are made useless due to how fast the Reaction Team moves through the streets.
 This results in the leaders making a lot of changes to their plans and calling the first teams back.
 The new plan is intended to stop and trap Mitch’s team in the last block before the mall area where their headquarters is.